Nthabi9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-adding /action to the PATH
+A script that counts the number of directions in the PATH